Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

     </p>
     <h3>3.2.3 Certification (PIV-C.24 to PIV-C.25)</h3>
     <p>
-      The *Lab* will perform the necessary activities to ensure the authenticity and validity of the certification status for the Product being tested and provide the following:
+      The <i>Lab</i> will perform the necessary activities to ensure the authenticity and validity of the certification status for the Product being tested and provide the following:
       <ul>
         <li>
           A validation certificate from the NIST Personal Identity Verification Program (NPIVP) detailing that the Product being tested is listed in the PIV Card Application Validation list as conformant, as defined in SP 800-73: <a class="usa-link usa-link--external" href="https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list" rel="noopener noreferrer" target="_blank">https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list</a>.